 Hi, I’m Nichole.
-I am a dynamic youth work qualified, senior manager with 15 years programme and service management experience within criminal justice, in both the statutory and voluntary sector organisations, such as Croydon Youth Offending Service and more recently Safer London.
-A particular achievement being the setting up of the first MOPAC funded pan London service, providing intensive support to young people aged 16 -25 who are involved, affected, or exploited by gangs.
-I also have a total commitment to equality, diversity and inclusion, and as a mixed-race woman I have been passionate about social justice and actively promoting anti-discriminatory practice and equal opportunities.
+I have a total commitment to equality, diversity and inclusion, and as a mixed-race woman I have been passionate about social justice and actively promoting anti-discriminatory practice and equal opportunities.
 I am also a strong advocate of raising awareness of mental health issues and challenging the stigma and discrimination that people are faced with, especially in the workplace.
-On a personal level I love everything to do with self-development, dancing and a nice glass of merlot!

-If you would like to know more, please get in touch - [email protected]
+We'll be continuing our conversations and thinking about how to take forward the recommendations.
+If you would like to know more, and be part of these conversations, please get in touch - [email protected]